micronax/prowl-bundle/README.md

 ## Installation

+You need an prowlapp.com API-Key to use this software!

 Installing the bundle via packagist is the quickest and simplest method of installing the bundle.
 Here are the steps:

 ### Step 1: Composer require